szyablitsky/stackoverflow/README.md

 1. All user stories are delivered using BDD and can be seen in Issues.
 2. Styles by Twitter Bootstrap.
-3. Posting answers via AJAX with `.js.erb views`.
+3. Posting answers via AJAX with `.js.erb` views.
 4. Posting comments via AJAX with JSON and Handlebars templates.
 5. Comments propagation via Comet with [private_pub][3] / [faye][4].
 5. Custom RSpec matcher for Rais `delegate`.